Cast Your Fate to the Wind

-"Cast Your Fate to the Wind" is an American jazz instrumental selection by Vince Guaraldi; later, a lyric was written by Carel Werber.
-It won a Grammy Award for Best Original Jazz Composition in 1963.
+"Cast Your Fate to the Wind" is a jazz instrumental composed and recorded by American pianist Vince Guaraldi.
+Carel Werber later wrote lyrics for the composition.
+It received the Grammy Award for Best Original Jazz Composition in 1963.

-It was included on the album Jazz Impressions of Black Orpheus (credited to the Vince Guaraldi Trio), released by Fantasy Records on April 18, 1962.
+The recording originally appeared on Jazz Impressions of Black Orpheus, an album credited to the Vince Guaraldi Trio and released by Fantasy Records on April 18, 1962.

-Fantasy actually released "Cast Your Fate to the Wind" as the B-side of the bossa nova-flavored "Samba de Orpheus" single.
-However, U.S. radio disc jockeys preferred the more accessible, catchy "Cast Your Fate to the Wind", propelling it to No. 22 on the Billboard Hot 100 pop chart and No. 9 on the Easy Listening chart.
-In an effort to exploit the unexpected popularity of the song, Fantasy retitled Jazz Impressions of Black Orpheus as Cast Your Fate to the Wind for future album pressings.
+Fantasy released "Cast Your Fate to the Wind" as the B-side of the bossa nova-influenced "Samba de Orpheus" single.
+Radio airplay helped the recording reach No. 22 on the Billboard Hot 100 and No. 9 on the Easy Listening chart.
+Following its commercial success, Fantasy retitled subsequent pressings of Jazz Impressions of Black Orpheus as Cast Your Fate to the Wind.

 Peanuts

 Peanuts executive producer Lee Mendelson cited "Cast Your Fate to the Wind" as the tune he heard on the radio that prompted him to commission Guaraldi to compose music cues for the 1963 documentary A Boy Named Charlie Brown, which was ultimately not broadcast due to a lack of sponsorship.
 The resulting album, Jazz Impressions of A Boy Named Charlie Brown, proved to be popular enough to retain Guaraldi's services for A Charlie Brown Christmas.
 The collaboration between Guaraldi and the entire Peanuts franchise lasted until Guaraldi's death in 1976.

 "Cast Your Fate to the Wind" has been covered by many artists in a wide range of genres, including both male and female solo vocalists, pop, folk, and rock groups, as well as many instrumental performers.